 A Decade of New Beginnings in Warlords of Draenor

 Despite all the naysayers and critics out there, it cannot be denied that World of Warcraft has held its position as one of the biggest and most influential MMO’s for ten years running now and Blizzard has proved with Warlords of Draenor that it doesn’t plan on slowing down any time soon.
 Naturally the game’s subscription numbers have ebbed and flowed, sometimes drastically, during that ten-year period but the coming of Warlords of Draenor will no-doubt bring in a healthy number of both new and returning players as all of the game’s past expansions have done.
 If Blizzard wants to retain those numbers however, it’s going to have to work harder than ever to keep World of Warcraft relevant.
 The above suggestions might not make every returning player happy, but they could go a long way towards keeping World of Warcraft on top for at least a few more years.

 Liked this article?
 Check out our yesterday’s article for the dangers of Console MMOs!

 Here is another special article about the Free-to-Play model vs the Subscription model!

 Looking for an exciting new MMORPG to play?
-Check out our top list of action MMOs!Related: Article, Blizzard, Buy to Play, Warlords of Draenor, World of Warcraft
+Check out our top list of action MMOs!Related: Article, B2P, Blizzard Entertainment, Warlords of Draenor, World of Warcraft